david-jobling/david-jobling.github.io/_pages/oedetail.md

       <div class="card h-100">
         <a class="portfolio-box" href="/img/features/fullsize/l-worklists-lg.jpg"><img class="card-img-top" src="/img/features/fullsize/l-worklists-lg.jpg" alt=""></a>
         <div class="card-body">
            <p class="card-text">When you first log into OpenEyes you will see a list of messages from other clinicians.
-Messaging is a popular feature in open eyes allowing communication about a single patient with the comments stored in the patient record.
+Messaging is a popular feature in OpenEyes allowing communication about a single patient with the comments stored in the patient record.
 It works like email but is secure and linked to the patient history.</p>
         </div>
       </div>
     </div>